 Numerous independent studies have concluded that companies perform better when women serve on their boards of directors:

-Companies in the top-quartile for gender diversity on executive teams were 21% more likely to outperform on profitability and 27% more likely to have superior value creation than companies in the bottom quartile for gender diversity (McKinsey & Co.
-2018).
+Companies in the top-quartile for gender diversity on executive teams were 25% more likely to experience above-average profitability than companies in the fourth quartile (McKinsey & Co.
+2020).
 In addition, gender-diverse leadership contributes to the long-term success of a company.
 In 2019, a study of 2500 companies showed the percentage of the board that is female contributes 8% to the predicted five-year return on invested capital for the company (FCLTGlobal 2019).

 Having three women on the board, rather than just one or none, increases the effectiveness of a corporate board of directors.
 U.S. companies that began the period from 2011 to 2016 with three or more female directors reported earnings per share that were 45% higher than those companies with no female directors at the beginning of the period.
 Moreover, for the companies in the study, adding any number of female directors was correlated with higher median increases in earnings per share compared to losing women from the board during the same period (MSCI 2016).
 Similarly, for profitable firms, a move from no female leaders to 30 percent representation is associated with a 15 percent increase in the net revenue margin (Noland et al. 2016).